accelazh/accelazh.github.io/_posts/2016-03-16-Ceph-Performance-Tuning-Checklist.md

 About the network

   * NIC card count and bandwidth, for different type of Ceph work nodes.
-  * Enable jumbo frame if your switch supports it
+  * Enable jumbo frame if your switch supports it (MTU 9000 instead of 1500)
   * The bandwidth of internal cluster network should be no less than 10Gb.

 ### OS Layer